 First of all, results highlighted stark differences between the four involved schools.
 The Greek school, for example, being the only involved school belonging to the private sector, reported a far higher average socio-economic status for its students.
-This does not mean that this school has no inclusion problems; although the few students with migrant backgrounds had little reported inclusion issues, the school reported the presence of bullyism cases (usually at the expenses of children with special educational needs), and a general inability of students to understand the needs and perspectives of disadvantaged individuals.
-On the other end of the spectrum, the Cypriot school reported a very high rate of migrant students (30% firstgeneration migrants) and great experience in dealing with sociocultural conflict, linguistic integration and management of students' traumas.
+This does not mean that this school had no inclusion problems; while the few students with migrant backgrounds had little reported inclusion issues, the school reported the presence of bullyism cases (usually at the expenses of children with special educational needs), and a general inability of students to understand the needs and perspectives of disadvantaged individuals.
+On the other end of the spectrum, the Cypriot school reported a very high rate of migrant students (30% first-generation migrants) and great experience in dealing with sociocultural conflict, linguistic integration and management of students' traumas.
 The Bulgarian and Italian schools were between those two extremes.
 The former reported having about 10% of students with a migrant background, and some students with a Roma background facing inclusion difficulties.
-The latter faced an unusual situation, having two main complexes in neighbourhoods with different average socio-economic status.
-As could be expected, the complex in the lower-income neighbourhood faced more inclusion challenges, and episodes of discrimination and violence.
+The latter faced an unusual situation, having two main complexes in neighborhoods with different average socio-economic status.
+As could be expected, the complex in the lower-income neighbourhoods faced more inclusion challenges, and episodes of discrimination and violence.

-In the face of such a variety of contexts, it was clear that BTAs needed to be flexible and allow for self-regulated learning paths on the side of the teachers, and offer "core" activities aiming to achieve the general aims of the pathway, as well as "satellite" (i.e. optional) events dedicated to meet the specific needs emerged during the needs analysis.
-While the "core" activities, addressing all participants, were mostly offered in English (with translations to support participants with limited English proficiency), some of the satellite events were held in local languages, so as to maximize accessibility for teachers of the school most interested by it.
+In the face of such a variety of contexts, it was clear that BTAs need to be flexible and allow for self-regulated learning paths on the side of the teachers, offering "core" activities aiming to achieve the general aims of the pathway, as well as "satellite" (i.e. optional) events dedicated to meet specific needs emerged during the needs analysis.
+While the "core" activities, addressing all the teachers, will have to be offered in English, some of the satellite events may be run in local languages, so as to maximize accessibility for teachers of the school most interested by it.
+In any case, satellite events in languages other than English should hopefully be accompanied by material in English for fruition by all participants.